nus-cs2030s/2425-s2/docs/environments.md

 ## Java version

 Java is a language that continues to evolve.
 A new version is released every six months.
-For CS2030S, we will _only_ use Java 17, the most recent version with long-term support.
-Specifically, we use `openjdk 17.0.8.1 2023-08-24` on Ubuntu 20.04.5.
+For CS2030S, we will _only_ use Java 21, the most recent version with long-term support.
+Specifically, we use `javac 21.0.5` on Ubuntu 20.04.6.

 ## PE Hosts

 The school has provided a list of computing servers with the above environments for you to use (:material-alpha-a-circle: in Figure 1).
-The hosts are named `pe111`, `pe112`, ... , `pe119`.  (`pe` stands for "programming environment").
+The hosts are named `pe111`, `pe112`, ... , `pe118`.  (`pe` stands for "programming environment").
 We will refer to these servers generally as the _PE hosts._

 !!! note "pe115 and pe116"
     For this semester, two servers `pe115` and `pe116` are not available.